ckd protein calculator

 Why Protein Intake Matters in Chronic Kidney Disease

-When kidneys are damaged, they struggle to filter protein waste products like urea and creatinine from your blood.
-Eating too much protein forces your kidneys to work harder, accelerating kidney damage.
-However, eating too little protein can lead to malnutrition and muscle loss.
+When kidneys are damaged, they struggle to filter protein waste products like urea and creatinine from the blood.
+Eating too much protein forces damaged kidneys to work harder, accelerating kidney damage.
+However, eating too little protein leads to malnutrition and muscle loss.

 How Excess Protein Damages Kidneys